release-it/release-it/README.md

 By default, release-it generates a changelog, to show and help select a version for the new release.
 Additionally, this changelog serves as the release notes for the GitHub or GitLab release.

 The [default command](conf/release-it.json) is based on `git log ...`.
-This setting (`scripts.changelog`) can be overridden, or specifically with `github.releaseNotes` or `gitlab.releaseNotes` for the release notes only.
+This setting (`git.changelog`) can be overridden, or specifically with `github.releaseNotes` or `gitlab.releaseNotes` for the release notes only.
 Make sure the command outputs the changelog to `stdout`.

 Alternatively, a (Handlebars) template can be used to generate the changelog.
 See [auto-changelog](#auto-changelog) below for more details.